-The accounting policies of the Town of Colchester, Connecticut conform to accounting principles generally accepted in the United States of America as applicable to governments.
+The accounting policies of the Town conform to accounting principles generally accepted in the United States of America as applicable to governments.
 The information in the Schedule of Expenditures of State Financial Assistance is presented based upon regulations established by the State of Connecticut, Office of Policy and Management.